Tasmota devices can be controlled by both HTTP and MQTT.

-To do this we will use the http request node which is one of the core nodes.
+To do this you need to use the http request node which is one of the core nodes.

 The http request node can be used for.